 In another saying it is already explained that enemies are not to be hated.

-In fact in Tantra enemies and other obstacles are welcomed in order to make speedier progress.
+In fact in Tantra enemies and other obstacles are welcomed as the Lord helping to make speedier progress.

 Q 10: 24 / Luke 10: 24 = Matthew 13: 16-17